How do you deliver meaningful education that large brokers and their agents need and want?

 - Boot camp for new agents that helps them get started.
 Schedule periodically, so it’s available for all new agents.

-- Diversity training for agents, applicable to their market areas.
+- DEI training for agents, applicable to their market areas.

 - Market update analysis, including a discussion of issues and trends.